 From the buyer’s perspective, a sales return results in a debit note.
 From the seller’s perspective, it results in a credit note.

-A bill is a request for payment for services or goods provided.
-For account adjustments such as returns or errors, the buyer issues a debit note to indicate an amount owed.
+A bill requests payment for services or goods provided, while a buyer issues a debit note for account adjustments like returns or errors, indicating an amount owed.

 Related Articles: